-To offset the feeling of “don’t act” about making portfolio changes, below are actions to take right now to provide clarity and peace of mind during this difficult time.
+To offset the feeling of “don’t act” about making portfolio changes, below are actions to take right now to provide clarity and peace of mind.

 Contact Us.
-Just like the medical community should be your source of medical information; we should be your primary source for financial direction.
-If you are concerned, reach out to us.
+If you're concerned, reach out to us.
 Whether it be a phone call or meeting, it will do wonders to help calm your nerves and put things in perspective.
-Getting advice from the media, family members or friends on what to do on the financial front during these times is potentially very hazardous; don’t do it.
+Getting advice from the media, family members or friends on what to do on the financial front during these times is potentially very hazardous...don’t.

 Invest Additional Cash.
-We are not talking about your emergency fund.
+We're not talking about your emergency fund.
 We're talking about additional cash you planned on investing but have not yet put to work.
 It just doesn’t get much better than this to put money to work so don’t wait.
-How do we invest it?
-We look at the purpose and timeframe of the funds and invest accordingly.

 Portfolio Quarantine.
 We highly advise putting on a “portfolio quarantine” of sorts during this time.
 Take a break, avoid checking your accounts as it will only lead to panic, despair or worse…action.
 Take a break of 3 months or more, minimum.

-Media Distancing.
-It’s nearly impossible to avoid the news, but we highly recommend you do your best to try.
-Avoid CNBC and other financial outlets entirely as well as any of the news stations that are hyper focused on exacerbating the panic.
+Media Fasting.
+It’s nearly impossible to avoid the news, but we highly recommend you do your best to try a "media fast."
+Avoid CNBC and other financial outlets entirely as well as any of the news stations that are hyper focused on exacerbating panic.
 Distance yourself as much as possible from most of these.
-Instead tune into old episodes of The Office, Seinfeld, Modern Family or you whatever floats your boat for a welcome respite and a few good laughs.
+Instead read a good book, take a walk or spend time with your family.

-Write Down Your Feelings.
-A great reference for the future is to write down your exact feelings today.
-Write down the level of the market.
+Write it Down.
+A great reference for the future is to write down what you're feeling today.
+Take note of the current level of the S&P 500.
 Take a screen shot of the terrible news headlines.
 Then put it away and revisit in 6 months to a year.